Honda CBR650R: The Spiritual Successor to the CBR600F

 Now, lots of reviewers like to say how much fun motorcycles are in the "twisties".
 They might post photos of getting their knees down at the track, or talk about the "canyons".
 Look, I'm a fairly average rider.
 I like to wind out the throttle.
 I do like to bank into curves and hang a bit off a motorcycle.
 But I don't "get my knee down" on public roads, nor do I bank so hard into turns that I worry I might run off the road.
 I'm a gentle rider, always knowledgable that my nine lives are coming up.

-But the CBR650R gave me the perfect balance of fun with a tinge of invinceibility.
+But the CBR650R gave me the perfect balance of fun with a tinge of invincibility.

 See, when I wind a smaller motorcycle out, like CBR500R, it is "fun" because I'm regularly at its limits (for normal riders).
 I hold the throttle open and let it rip.
 That is fun, in a go-kart like way.

 On the highway, I can pass without worrying what gear I'm in.
-I can twist the throttle and the near-100 hp (and probably at 100-hp) of power will take me there, letting the four-cylinder engine sing.
+I can twist the throttle and the near-100 hp of power will take me there, letting the four-cylinder engine sing.

 In traffic, with the CBR650R I'm confident and poised, and feel proud of every part of the package when I'm up at the lights.